 The Golf Course has been developed in a magnificent setting, beneath the shadows of the 12th century Castle.
 It allows the splendor of the Castle to be viewed from every fairway.
 In constructing this championship course, the designers have cleverly used the River Griese as a natural hazard flowing through the Castle grounds and estate.
 The combination of this water and a variety of other hazards and interesting greens ensures the golfer playing the course has a considered challenge on his or her hands.
 You will encounter the River at almost every hole.
 Two lakes have also been included in the course design, adding to the overall difficulty of the challenge of this royal and ancient game.

-In November 2019, the Cashman Family Reunion will be held at Kilkea Castle with over 100 family members attending.
+In November 2019, the Cashman Family Reunion was held at Kilkea Castle with over 100 family members attending.

 To learn more, visit: www.KilkeaCastle.ie